 - Brush the egg wash onto the surface of your item.

 You can use less liquid for a darker egg wash, or substitute milk or cream for the water.
-Alternately, some people use pure egg and don't even bother adding any liquid.
+Some people use pure egg without bothering to add any liquid.
 This will produce a very dark shine.

 Safety and Cleanup

 You need to wash your pastry brush with cold water immediately after applying an egg wash, as hot water will coagulate the egg wash and the bristles will stick together.
-After the cold water rinse, you can then wash and sanitize the brush in hot water.
 This is particularly a problem if your brush is made with natural bristles.
+After the cold water rinse, you can wash and sanitize the brush in hot water.
 A silicone pastry brush is preferable for applying egg wash.
-It is easier to clean, the bristles can't become glued together, and the silicone bristles don't absorb odors or fats the way natural bristles do.
-Nor do they shed their bristles the way natural bristle brushes do.
+It is easier to clean, the bristles won't become glued together, and the silicone bristles don't absorb odors or fats the way natural bristles do.
+Nor does it shed bristles the way natural bristle brushes do.